Secondary Years 7–12

 A wide variety of gala days, including lesser known opportunities like horse riding, surfing competitions, golf and tennis competitions, occur across the year.

-The Duke of Edinburgh's International Award program gives students the opportunity to complete their Bronze, Silver and Gold Awards, involving community service and field trips of an increasingly challenging nature.
+The Duke of Ed framework gives students the opportunity to complete their Bronze, Silver and Gold levels, involving community service and field trips of an increasingly challenging nature.

 Other Activities

-Debating, Mock Trial and Theatre Sports teams enjoy success and build not only public speaking and problem solving skills, but also increase the confidence of participants.
+Debating teams enjoy success and build not only public speaking but also increase the confidence of participants.

 CRU is the Crusader group meeting weekly for fellowship, to hear speakers and to discuss issues from a Biblical perspective.